Arthur Bristow 511

 Photo (if we have one) and Pdf Link files(s) to website

 records.
-Also look at Convict Ship level links for key WA records.
+Also look at Convict Ship level links for key WA records which are sequential by convict.

-Convicted | Convicted of Firing stacks and sentenced to 20 years on 16 March 1847 at Stafford, Staffordshire, England.
+Convicted | Convicted of firing stacks and sentenced to 20 years on 16 March 1847 at Stafford, Staffordshire, England.
 He had been convicted previously.1 |

 Physical Desc. | Recorded with the physical attributes: Height 5' 8; dark brown hair; dark hazel eyes; sharp visage; dark complexion; stout appearance on 1 June 1850.1 |